pinobatch/little-things-nes/vwfterm/docs/boldly_going.md

 Patches to the IRQ logic of these three environments soon followed.

 FCEUX still has other timing differences that the acknowledgment test does not cover.
-These differences have not yet been fully characterized, but the display artifact that they produce is not critical.
+These differences, which have not yet been fully characterized, cause some minor display artifacts.